kamranghafar/Track-360/README.md

 This is a portable, ready-to-deploy **protected version** of the Dashboard project with **compile-on-install** for cross-version compatibility.
 Everything you need is contained in this folder, including the database.

 **IMPORTANT**: This distribution includes source code that is automatically compiled during setup for YOUR specific Python version.
-After setup, you can optionally remove the source files for intellectual property protection.

 ## Quick Start